rladaga/mercourier/README.md

 ## Instructions to debug locally

+For the debug mode you will only need to have the `GITHUB_TOKEN` and `GITHUB_REPOS` variables set in the `.env`.
-The -d flag enables the debug mode so the bot doesn't send the messages to each Zulip topic.
+The -d flag enables the debug mode so the bot doesn't send the messages to Zulip and you can see all the logs in your console.

 ```
 python3 -m venv venv